-Software-Defined Storage Unification Fabric
+Software-Defined Storage Fabric for the Hybrid Enterprise

 Unify and Protect your Data Layer

-Enterprise Data Layers Are Increasingly Complex and Insecure
+Hybrid Enterprise Data Layers Are Increasingly Complex and Insecure

 Enterprises often find it challenging to keep up with the rapid proliferation and availability of various on-premise and cloud storage solutions across the organization.
 The result is an increasingly complex, difficult to secure, and often expensive vendor-locked ecosystem.